Vanderbilt. Texas. Oregon State.

 Whilst in the major leagues, Robinson was often subject to racism and threats from other players, managers, and fans.
 Simply playing in the major leagues while dealing with such horrible conditions on a daily basis would have been an overwhelming success on its own.

-But Robinson fought through this horror to not only demonstrate himself as a model citizen but as an exceptional baseball player as well.
+But Robinson fought through this horror to demonstrate not only himself as a model citizen but as an exceptional baseball player as well.
 His accolades with the Dodgers include winning 1947 Rookie of the Year, 1949 NL MVP, and being part of the 1955 Dodgers World Series championship team.

 Mike Piazza – C, Miami Dade Community College